ddewaele/GoogleMapsV2WithActionBarSherlock/part1.md

 Important note : Keep in mind that although the `MapFragment` can run in an `Activity`, the `SupportMapFragment` cannot, and needs to run in a `FragmentActivity`.

-Simply have your activity extend SupportFragment instead of Activity in order to resolve this.
+Simply let your activity extend from `FragmentActivity` instead of `Activity` to resolve this.

 If you attempt to run a SupportMapFragment inside an activity, you'll get the following error: